 Having a pool at your hotel or easy beach access is an awesome family vacation perk.
 But there’s one thing that’s even better: an onsite water park!
 Florida—not surprisingly—offers some of the best hotel water parks around.
 And as you’d also except, many of them are in landlocked Orlando.
 But there are others to seek out, too.
 From Florida’s Gulf Coast to the Atlantic side, we’ve chosen our favorite hotels with water parks in Florida, featuring the best lazy rivers, lagoon pools and twisting waterslides to keep you and your gang wet (and perhaps a little wild) all day long.
-These are the Florida resorts with water parks.
+These are the best family resorts in Florida with water parks.

 1. Gaylord Palms Resort & Convention Center